 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you quick & simple plant-based recipes every week!

-The ingredients you'll need for the base of this tomato vegetable soup are:
+These are the non-negotiables for the base of this tomato vegetable soup:

 This soup is easily adaptable.
 Start with the tomato soup base and then add whatever vegetables or other ingredients you have on hand.
 Anything but the kitchen sink!